 Ryan Frayne was from Brooklyn, New York.
 He got a computer science degree from the DigiPen Institute of Technology and a degree in marketing from the University of South Florida.

 At 32 years old, he was diagnosed with terminal pancreatic cancer but continued inventing while he battled the disease.
-Ryan had some good ideas in his hospital bed, but cancer didn’t let him turn them into reality and passed away in 2018.
+Ryan had some good ideas in his hospital bed, but cancer didn’t let him turn them into reality and he passed away in 2018.

-He introduced the product to the public in 2013 with a Kickstarter campaign that aimed to raise $50,000.
-Backers loved it, and after a month, Frayne raised triple the amount he was looking for.
+He launched in 2013 with a Kickstarter campaign and looked to raise $50,000.
+Backers loved it, and Frayne ended up raising around $150,000.

 Shark Tank Appearance

-The Sharks were intrigued with Ryan’s demo and they showed a lot of interest in the mechanics of Windcatcher.
+The Sharks were intrigued with Ryan’s demo and showed a lot of interest in the mechanics of Windcatcher.
 The business had $165,000 in lifetime sales and sold to retailers at a 60% margin.
 Straightaway Kevin smelled a licensing deal.

 After Shark Tank